Monday, January 1, 2024

 She is also grounded [no pun intended] in the rich soil of humility.
 She knows that Her Son is the vine and she is the branches and without Him, she can do nothing.
 The elements within her very being as contained in the image of the burning bush are completely in balance, with no excess or deficit of any emotion.
 This allows her to respond in the fullness of grace and calm, in the midst of experiencing feelings and emotions at the deepest levels due to her open Immaculate Heart, her perfect sensitivities to the Divine Will and to the sufferings of both her Son, Jesus, as well as to all of humanity.
 Yet, she stands at the foot of the Cross in total equanimity.
 She gathers with the Apostles in the Upper Room in a calm way that unites everyone together in holy expectation, prayerfulness, silence, and harmony.
 This fire of love burning within her reflects and glorifies the Holy Three.

 As the Burning Bush, she invites us to stay in her Immaculate Heart and Womb perpetually as each contains the proper boundaries to live in such harmony.
-As one seek to surrender more to dwelling within the beauty and grace of Her Womb, Our Lady molds and shapes us in her tender maternal love, and assists us in avoiding impulsivity or strong unbalanced reactivity to unforeseen situations.
-She helps to ensure that one's passions and zeal do not become a firestorm that are unwieldy or cause confusion, heightened anxiety, division or tensions.
-She teaches us how to increase 'this little light of mine' in an orderly way that does not hurt one's relationship with God, with others, or with oneself.
+As one seeking to surrender more to dwelling within the beauty and grace of Her Womb, Our Lady gently molds and shapes us in her tender maternal love, and assists us in avoiding impulsivity or unbalanced reactivity to unforeseen situations.
+She helps to ensure that one's passions and zeal do not become an unwieldy firestorm that leads to confusion, heightened anxiety, division or tensions.
+She teaches us how to hold 'this little light of mine' in an orderly way that does not hurt one's relationship with God, with others, or with oneself.

 She also brings us to her Divine Spouse, the Holy Spirit or 'Ruah' breath of life, who leads and guides us in strengthening and developing stronger virtues in a spirit of emotional calm.
 This literally assists us in breathing calmly to receive grace and release emotional overloads that stir dangerous firestorms interiorly and to instead gain composure and embrace the present moment with a docile spirit.